coders-info/modular-code/README.md

 ## Where?

-+ hypermodular solutions, examples, use cases on [Hypermodular World Blog](http://www.hypermodular.com)
++ hypermodular solutions, examples, use cases on [hypermodular.com is a blog about the hypermodular world](http://www.hypermodular.com)

 ## More...